OriGenAI/interviews-backend/README.md

 ## 2 - Satellite model

 We also added some information about the satellite model but we have it in a different table.
-Can you help us listing all the models with the list of satellites associated to it?
+Can you help us list all of the models with the list of satellites associated to them?

 ```json
 [